 In this study, we observed that, as expected, all three hearing aids provided directional benefit for speech presented from in front.
-Compared to the hearing aids using binaural beamforming, performance with the ReSound hearing aid with Binaural Directionality III was 4 dB worse than Hearing Aid A, while there was no significant difference compared to Hearing Aid B. For this limited listening condition, these results support an advantage of binaural beamforming that may be dependent on the specific technology.
-However, when the target speech was presented from the side or back, performance with the ReSound hearing aids was 10 to 19 dB better than either of the hearing aids with binaural beamforming.
-Thus the disadvantage of lack of audibility for target sound that was not in front with the binaural beamformers was many orders of magnitude larger than the SNR advantage of binaural beamforming compared to Binaural Directionality III.
-In other words, a lot of potential damage is done for a modest potential advantage when all everyday listening situations are considered.
+Furthermore, this was true regardless of hearing loss severity.
+Compared to the hearing aids using binaural beamforming, performance with the ReSound hearing aids with Binaural Directionality III was equivalent to performance with the other two hearing aids for the participants with severe-to-profound hearing loss.
+For the participants with moderate hearing loss, performance with Binaural Directionality III was 4 dB worse than Hearing Aid A, while there was no significant difference compared to Hearing Aid B. For this limited listening condition, these results support a slight advantage of binaural beamforming that may be dependent on the specific technology and perhaps hearing loss severity.
+However, when the target speech was presented from the side or back, performance with the ReSound hearing aids was dramatically better than either of the hearing aids with binaural beamforming regardless of hearing loss severity.
+Thus the disadvantage of lack of audibility for target sound that was not in front with the binaural beamformers was many orders of magnitude larger than the SNR advantage of binaural beamforming compared to Binaural Directionality III that was observed for those with moderate loss and Hearing Aid A. In other words, a lot of potential damage is done for a modest potential advantage when all everyday listening situations are considered.

 Participants in this study were instructed to look forward during the test.
 That is, once the target speech in a particular trial was identified, they were not allowed to turn their heads toward it.
 One might argue that this represents an unnatural listening situation, and that in the real world people would, via head movements, orient to their listening environments and turn their heads toward what they want to hear.
 This is certainly true.
 Better performance for the target speech from the side and back would be expected if the participants had turned toward it.
 However, it is difficult to turn toward something that one cannot detect.
-The enormous SNR advantage of Binaural Directionality III over the binaural beamformers implies much greater awareness of off-axis sounds as well as better speech recognition.
+The enormous advantage of Binaural Directionality III over the binaural beamformers implies much greater awareness of off-axis sounds as well as better speech recognition.
 In other words, better performance with Binaural Directionality III would also be expected even if the participants had been allowed to turn their heads simply because they would have been able to detect and orient themselves to the target speech more easily and quickly.

-The notion that directionality can interfere with natural orienting behavior when listening is supported by Brimijoin et al. They asked participants to locate a particular talker in a background of speech babble and tracked their head movements.
+The notion that directionality can interfere with natural orienting behavior when listening is supported by Brimijoin et al11.
+They asked participants to locate a particular talker in a background of speech babble and tracked their head movements.
 Participants were fit with directional microphones that provided either high or low in situ directionality.
 Their results showed that, not only did it take longer for listeners wearing highly directional microphones to locate the speaker of interest, but that they also exhibited larger head movements and even moved their heads away from the speaker of interest before locating the target.
 This longer, more complex search behavior could result in more of a new target signal being lost in situations such as a multitalker conversation in noisy restaurant.